chyavan-mc/STA-380/Solutions.md

 ![](Solutions_files/figure-markdown_github/PCA_Analysis-4.png)

-PCA allowed us to reduce the dimensionality of this very large dataset.
+PCA allowed us to reduce the dimensionality of this massive dataset.
-This gave us a deeper insight on the key variables in the dataset.
+This gave us a deeper insight into the key variables in the dataset.
 This unsupervised learning tool is valuable, as the information generated from this model can be applied in supervised learning methods.
 From this model, 12 different principal components were generated.
 The graph shows that PC1 and PC2 explain a greater proportion of variance in the dataset than the other principal components do.
 This is the general trend, so it was expected these principal components would capture the most variance.
-In PC1, the variables with the greatest magnitude were total sulfur dioxide, free sulfur dioxide, and volatile acidity.
-For PC2 alcohol had the greatest magnitude.
-This gives insight on where the highest variance exists in the dataset, as the first PC attempts to account for the highest variance and then the second is the next highest, and so forth.
+In PC1, the variables with the highest magnitude were total sulfur dioxide, free sulfur dioxide, and volatile acidity.
+For PC2 alcohol had the highest magnitude.
+This gives insight into where the highest variance exists in the dataset, as the first PC attempts to account for the highest variance, and then the second is the next highest, and so forth.

 ``` r
 wine = read.csv("./Data/wine.csv")